Fahmifc123/Sentiment-Analysis-Online-Lectures-in-Indonesia/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Summary
-There are some summary which is conducted in this project :
+The following is a summary of what was done in this project:

 #### - Data Scraping
 <p align = "justify">